CoDi: Subject-Consistent and Pose-Diverse Text-to-Image Generation: Method

 where $d$ is the feature dimension.
 Let $\oplus$ denote matrix concatenation.
 We compute the concatenated keys and values as $K_{1:N}=[K_1\oplus ...\oplus K_N]$ and $V_{1:N}=[V_1\oplus ...\oplus V_N]$, respectively.
 To enhance consistency, cross-image attention mechanism allows the feature of the $i$-th image, $X_i$, to attend to the values $V_{1:N}$ of other images using their corresponding keys $K_{1:N}$.

-While both \gzx{SCG} methods adopt cross-image attention, they differ slightly in implementation: ConsiStory~\cite{tewel2024training} limits attention to masked subject regions, whereas StoryDiffusion~\cite{zhou2024storydiffusion} randomly samples tokens from all regions without subject constraints.
+While both SCG methods adopt cross-image attention, they differ slightly in implementation: ConsiStory~\cite{tewel2024training} limits attention to masked subject regions, whereas StoryDiffusion~\cite{zhou2024storydiffusion} randomly samples tokens from all regions without subject constraints.

-As discussed in their limitations~\cite{tewel2024training,Hertz_2024_CVPR}, attention-based methods significantly reduce layout diversity.
+As discussed in their limitations~\cite{tewel2024training,Hertz_2024_CVPR}, attention-based methods significantly reduce layout and pose diversity.
 We conjecture that attending to a shared pool of keys and values \textit{entangles feature updates across images, implicitly aligning spatial layouts and poses.} To mitigate this, prior work~\cite{tewel2024training} introduces components such as attention dropout and query blending.
 However, these additions increase computational overhead and still fail to recover pose diversity (as shown in Figure~\ref{fig:teaser}).
-In this paper, we draw inspiration from structural learning to simultaneously preserve subject consistency and pose diversity by transporting identity features via optimal transport.
+In this paper, we draw inspiration from structural learning to simultaneously preserve subject consistency and pose diversity by transporting identity features to each target image via optimal transport.

 \textbf{Optimal transport.} Optimal transport (OT)~\cite{villani2008optimal,monge1781memoire,zhu2025dynamicmultimodalprototypelearning} provides a framework for measuring the distance between two distributions.
 Specifically, given two sets of support features $\{\mathbf{v}_m\}_{m=1}^M$ and $\{\mathbf{u}_n\}_{n=1}^N$, we define two discrete distributions $\mathbb{P}$ and $\mathbb{Q}$ as:\footnote{We slightly abuse the notations $\mathbf{x}$ and $N$, which here do not refer to an image or the number of target images.}